srforever/giro3d/apidoc/README.md

 💡 All CRSes used by layers must be registered with [`Instance.registerCRS()`](./classes/core.Instance.html#registerCRS) as well.

+#### Globe mode

+If the instance CRS is set to [`EPSG:4978`](https://epsg.io/4978), the map will be displayed as a globe rather than a flat map.
+This will use the WGS84 spheroid for geometric rendering.

 ### Other entities

 Except otherwise specified, entities do not support transformation of data from their source into the Instance CRS.
 This means that it is not possible to display a point cloud that is in a different CRS than the instance's.